fleetingbytes/shell-scripts/notes-on-mktemp.md

 -t and -p options actually do.
 Then I checked if the results are in accordance with the mktemp man page.

 First I present my test cases and their results.
-Then, based on the results I review the mktemp(1) man page.
+Then, based on the results I review the mktemp(1) manual page.
-In the end I offer some insights into my experience reading the mktemp man page as someone who wanted to learn to use mktemp by reading its man page rather than just copy-pasting some pre-composed mktemp invocations from somebody else's script.

 ## Tests